Is my entire CalSTRS benefit subject to federal income tax?

 - Your contributions are from a qualified employee plan, a qualified employee annuity or a tax-sheltered annuity plan (403(b) plan).
 CalSTRS is a qualified plan.

-- On your annuity starting date, at least one of the following is true:
+- On your annuity starting date, at least one of the following

 - You are less than age 75.